 The flavours that Caupona’s ancient menu blends together are fresh, bold and satisfying.
 The presentation of each course is absolutely beautiful to behold and influences from some of the many food still-life frescoes from Pompeii, that can be seen at the Museo Archeologico Nazionale di Napoli, are evident in some of Petrucci’s plating.

-During our dessert course, Petrucci and I locked in to a long conversation about food history and why restaurants like his and research like ours is important.
-History and archaeology isn’t just about museums, academic publications and gated off dig sites.
-History belongs to the people and it should be accessible in many ways.
-History is about us and it is there for all of us to discover, every day and in a multitude of ways.
+During our dessert course, Petrucci and I locked in to a long conversation about food history and why restaurants like his and passions like ours are important to the general public.
+History and archaeology ins’t just relegated to museums, academic publications and gated off excavation sites.
+History belongs to the people, to us, and it should be accessible in many ways.
+History is about us and it is there for all of us to discover, every day, and in a multitude of ways.
 Nello and I agreed that visually observing artefacts, text, art and architecture is one method of historical and archaeological interpretation.
-But there are many other sensory avenues to explore and taste is an important avenue, especially when you are interpreting food- and drink-related features and data.
+But there are many other sensory avenues with which to explore archaeology and taste is an important one, especially when you are interpreting food- and drink-related features and data.
 After all, food and drink says a great deal about people: their tastes reflect who they are, what they value, and what they have available to them.
 It also reflects who they want to be.
 And for a few moments, while dining at Caupona, dressed in Roman finery, we got to hear some of these ancient stories told through food.
 Altogether these dishes and the ambiance at Caupona told a story of a people, of a place, and of a time in history that was as beautiful as it was brutal; a time that was interrupted so abruptly and violently… and it was truly incredible to taste this history, these flavours of Pompeii.
-This history is ours, and it is here for the tasting.

 If you’re planning a trip to Pompeii anytime soon, plan on making the experience complete by seeing the site by day and then tasting the flavours of Pompeii by night at Caupona.
 Be sure to allow yourself plenty of time and an empty stomach to work through the menu.
 The restaurant can be located at: Via Masseria Curato, 80045 Pompei NA, Italy or online at http://caupona.it